• Skip to primary navigation

 Poulet au Citron et au Miel - My French Inspiration

-I found the original inspiration in La Bible de l'Apiculteur at Abbaye de Sénanque in Provence last summer.
+I found the original inspiration in La Bible de l'Apiculteur at Abbaye de Sénanque in Provence.
 Their version used chicken breasts with more honey and sugar.
-I reduced the sweetness and swapped to chicken thighs, which stay juicier, cost less and naturally bring more flavour - and collagen since they're on the bone.
+I reduced the sweetness and switched to chicken thighs, which stay juicier, cost less and naturally give more flavour on the bone - as well as collagen for our bones and joints!

 ingredients laid out to make lemon chicken thighs with garlic, fresh tarragon herbs, honey and white wine